TheDatumOrg/UCRArchiveFixes/README.md

-This script fixes a few issues observed in the new [UCR Time-Series Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/) to make it backward compatible with previous versions (so that code and scripts developed for previous versions can run again without changes).
+This script modifies the new [UCR Time-Series Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/) to make it backward compatible with previous versions (so that code and scripts developed for previous versions can run again without changes).

 Steps:
 1. Create a new directory (e.g., DATASETSNEW).
 We assume DATASETSOLD contains the current UCR Archive.